Upcoming Teachings

 Friday sutta contemplation class: "In This Very Life" -- listed on the Sutta Classes page.

-Quarterly "Uncontrived Half-Day" practice session (Sat or Sun) -- listed below under Talks and Classes.
+Quarterly "Uncontrived Half-Day" practice session (Sat or Sun) -- listed below under Talks, Classes, Daylongs.
 We aim for Jan/ Apr/ Jul/ Oct.

 Another way to keep up: Kim sends a newsletter (about 8x/year) with a Dharma teaching essay and updates on new teachings.